maxilian/sre-jenkins-chef/installing-chef.md

 ## SETUP JENKINS DOCKER PLUGIN USING CHEF

-A. Install Docker Plufin For Jenkins
+A. Install Docker Plugin For Jenkins

 1. Go to chef repository (~/.chef/cookbooks) and Install jenkins recipe from supermarket
 ```